jina-ai/finetuner/docs/components/tuner.md

 In the example below we'll demonstrate how to make full use of the available Tuner features, as you would in any realistic setting.

 We will be finetuning a simple MLP model on the Fashion MNIST data, and we will be using:
-- `TripletLoss` with hard negative mining
+- {class}`~finetuner.tuner.pytorch.losses.TripletLoss` with easy positive and semihard negative mining strategy
 - A custom learning rate schedule
-- Tracking the experiement using Weights and Biases logger callback
+- Tracking the experiement on Weights and Biases using {class}`~finetuner.tuner.callback.wandb_logger.WandBLogger` callback
 - Random augmentation using `preproces_fn`

 ```{tip}